-We then draw on the model of moral hazard with multi-tasking to explain our reduced form results: i). similar, positive effects of subjective and objective incentives on test scores, ii). negative effects of objective incentives on socio-emotional development, iii). significant differences in teacher scale), Eisenberg's Child-Report Sympathy Scale, Bryant's Index of Empathy Measurement, Afrobarometer, World Values Survey, and Epistemic Curiosity Questionnaire.

-classroom behavior across the two treatments.
-Moral hazard models with multi-tasking (Baker, 2002) isolate two main components of the incentive structure which affect employee response: noise (correlation between employee action and incentive pay) and distortion (correlation between piece rate for different actions and marginal return to those actions on firm outcomes).
-Our paper seeks to understand whether noise and distortion serve as important mechanisms of the reduced form effects we see.
+Next, we then draw on a model of moral hazard with multi-tasking to explain our main reduced form results: i). similar, positive effects of subjective and objective incentives on test scores, ii). negative effects of objective incentives on socio-emotional development, iii). significant differences in teacher effort across the two treatments.
+Starting from the classic moral hazard models with multitasking as presented in (Baker, 2002), we then restrict to a specific class of incentive contract types and show that the two features of the contract which affect productivity are : noise (correlation between employee action and incentive pay) and distortion (correlation between piece rate for different actions and marginal return to those actions on firm outcomes).

-Our empirical approach for this mechanism analysis proceeds in three steps.
-First, we show differences in employee's perception of the noisiness and distortion for subjective versus objective incentives.
-Second, we exploit partially exogenous heterogeneity within a given treatment to isolate the causal effect of noise and distortion each individually on student outcomes.
-Finally, we bring those two estimates together and show that given the difference in levels of noise and distortion across the contracts and the effect of noise and distortion on student outcomes, we can explain a large portion of the reduced form effects through these channels.
+To test whether these two mechanisms, noise and distortion, can explain our reduced form results, we take the following approach: First, we show that employees believe the subjective and objective contracts are similar along all dimensions except the extent of noise and distortion.
+Second, we exploit partially exogenous heterogeneity within a given treatment to isolate the causal effect of noise and distortion on student outcomes.
+Finally, we bring those two estimates together and show that given the difference in perceived noise and distortion across the contracts and the causal effect of noise and distortion on student outcomes, we can explain a large portion of the reduced form effects with these channels.
 We explain each step in detail below.

 The first step is showing that teachers believe there are differences in the extent of noise and distortion across the two treatments.
 We do this by asking teachers at endline the extent to working harder will increase their incentive pay.
 If they believe their effort closely maps into their pay then this is a less noisy incentive system.
 Then we ask what types of actions (lesson planning, improving pedagogy, helping other teachers, etc) are rewarded under each system.
-This allows us to measure teachers perception of whether the incentive is distorted toward certain student outcomes at the cost of others.
+This allows us to measure teacher's perception of whether the incentive is distorted toward certain actions at the cost of others.

 We find that teachers believe subjective performance incentives are less noisy than objective incentives, and, therefore, view subjective incentives as more effective at motivating behavior.
 They view test-score based incentives as much less within their control because so many other factors beyond their effort affect student scores.
 We also find that teachers in the objective treatment are more likely to prioritize the type of actions which lead to test score gains, at the cost of other areas of student development.
 Teachers under subjective contract prioritize actions that lead to academic gains and also prioritize administrative tasks, which are likely to be preferred by their manager.
 We also show there are no other differences beyond noise and distortion across the two treatment arms.
 We show there is similarity in implementation timelines, understanding of the contract treatments, and beliefs about the fairness of each treatment arm.